w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 return median(lst)
 ```

-In the end, the validator adjusts its clock by mapping $sl$ to output of the median algorithm.
+In the end, the validator adjusts its clock by mapping $sl$ to the output of the median algorithm.

 The following image with chains explains the algorithm with an example in the first epoch where $s_{cq} = 9$ and $k=1$: